-All ShorePhone IP models (except the IP100) support the ability to load custom ring tones on the phone.
+All ShorePhone IP models support the ability to load custom ring tones on the phone.
 The system administrator can load a pair of internal and external ring tones onto each user's phone.
 Each user can have a unique ring tone, and ring tones must be in the .wav file format.
-Please refer to the "Configuring IP Phones" chapter in the ShoreTel 8 Administration Guide.
+Please refer to the "Configuring IP Phones" chapter in the ShoreTel Administration Guide

-See Section 2.11 on page 24 for a complete description of the ShorePhone IP telephones.
+See Section 2.11 on page 35 for a complete description of the ShorePhone IP telephones.